Team-Inceptus/InceptusNMS/CONTRIBUTING.md

   - `visibility`, if provided, should be the first line in the object.
 If not provided, it is implied to be `public`.
   - `mods`, if provided, should be after `visibility`.
     - This array must be in the order that the modifiers are declared.
 For example: `public static final` should be `["static", "final"]`.
+    - The array must be declared on one line.
   - `params`, if provided, should be after `mods` or `visibility` .
     - This array must be in the order that the parameters are declared.
 For example: `int a, int b` should be `[{"type": "int", "name": "a"}, {"type": "int", "name": "b"}]`.
 If a parameter has a generic or undescriptive name (e.g. `arg1`), it can be renamed to a more descriptive one, such as the field name it is being mapped to.
   - `return` should be after `params`, `mods`, or `visibility`.
 If none are provided, it should be the first line in the object.
 This is also optional if the method returns `void`.
   - `comment` should always be the last line in the object.

+Methods that are overrided should have updated documentation (if necessary).
+Implementing methods for interfaces are optional to document.
+The documentation for the private field in use for a getter on an interface should have (near) identical documentation to the getter.

 #### Package Info Documentation